abki12c/Skroutz-Best_Price_Scraper/README.md

 - Find the cheapest product on Best Price
 - Compare Skroutz and Best Price Prices
 - Show reviews from Skroutz and Best Price # TODO
-- Monitor the price of a certain product # TODO
+- Monitor the price of a certain product
 - Save product info of all products in a specific category

 The data are scaped using the json data sent to the website server and using Beautiful Soup for Best Price specifically